Resources - Blog

-You want to add in the highest ranking keywords to the fields that matter most for promoting your products.
+You want to add in the highest-ranking keywords to the fields that matter most for promoting your products.
 Those are your product title, product description, product bullet points, and backend keywords.
-To really optimize your product listings, sellers should absolutely follow the guidelines that Amazon provides and go beyond them.
+To really optimize your Amazon product listings, sellers should absolutely follow the guidelines that Amazon provides and go beyond them.
 If you need a refresher, follow the links below:

 Your title and product listing should be easy for customers to read.
 You always want to ensure that your title is scannable rather than stuffed with keywords (which does not work anyway).
 Although the character length for each title ranges from 50 to 200 characters based on product category, aim to keep your titles to 10 to 20 words.

 Best Practices for Amazon Bullet Points

 To further ensure that customers view your product, Amazon has provided five slots for bullet points to the right of the lead image and below any parent/child ASINs on the listing page.
 These bullet points will likely be viewed more than the actual product description.
 Here, you should concisely describe your products’ most compelling features and their benefits.

 Throughout this section, you want to naturally add in other important keywords that do not suit the title.
 There is no need to repeat keywords from the title or other sections.
 The idea is to use as many relevant high-ranking keywords as possible throughout your product listings.

 It has been reported that Amazon will index the first 1,000 bytes for your bullet points.
 One tactic to ensuring that your keywords index would be to keep each bullet to 200 bytes max for a total of 1,000 bytes.
 However, if you are more concerned that important keywords towards the end of your product bullets might not index, you can try to naturally work them in at the beginning of this section.